techandlanguage/new-project/docs/sign_up.md

 Graduates of the "Technical Communication" postgraduate studies have practical ability to create and publish various types of technical documentation.
 They can collect information, format content, review and publish various types of documents using specialized tools.
 During the classes, students become familiar with the principles of project and documentation team management, creating content publishing strategies, and basic techniques and tools used in professional information management.
-The study program also covers basic issues in the areas of automation and usability and practically prepares students to obtain the ITCQF Foundation Level certificate.
+The study program also covers basic issues in the areas of automation and usability and practically prepares students to obtain the ITCQF Foundation Level Certificate.

 The studies end with a final project, which can be a valuable point in the CV of every beginner Technical Writer.
 Graduates can count on employment in technology companies, in particular in the area of IT, industry and new technologies.